recepayddogdu/Object_Detection_Classification_-_Ford_Otosan_Intern_P2/README.md

 https://user-images.githubusercontent.com/53975964/133525247-70112aaa-978a-4ec8-9ceb-eaf7765d9ca0.mp4

+*(The data in this video is not related to Ford Otosan, it is the data we collect to test the model.)*

 In training Lane Segmentation and Traffic Sign Detection models, 8.555 image data collected from the highway by Ford Otosan were used.
 Examples from the dataset;
 <p  align="center">